 When you have a job, parole, or another significant opportunity at stake, it is best to make sure you have synthetic urine that up to the task.
-To ensure you have all the information you need to pass your urine test, we’ve listed everything you need to know about the expected expiration of fake urine.
+To ensure you have all the information you need to pass your urine test, know all the ins and outs of sneaking in pee undetected, we’ve listed everything you need to know about the expected expiration of fake urine.

 What Is Fake Urine?

 Fake urine is an artificial liquid designed to simulate the appearance and composition of real pee.
 It is most frequently used for people who cannot produce a clean sample.
 The best fake urine in the industry is virtually indistinguishable from the real thing, boasting impressive passing rates of 99.99 percent on average.